calliope-project/calliope/doc/user/ref_advanced_func.rst

 1. Uniform time resolution reduction through the ``resample`` function, which takes a `pandas-compatible rule describing the target resolution <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.resample.html>`_ (see above example).

-2. Deriving representative days from the input time series, by applying one of the clustering methods implemented in :mod:`calliope.time.clustering`, for example:
+2. Deriving representative days from the input time series, by applying the clustering method implemented in :mod:`calliope.time.clustering`, for example:

 .. code-block:: yaml